top of page

 The Guasha

 Tools such as the Gua Sha are extremely beneficial.
-I share how to use the Gua Sha specifically for facial palsy in my video collection to treat trigger points, acupoints, fibrous tissue and to help lengthen key areas.
+I share how to use the Gua Sha specifically for facial palsy in my Additional Growth Program to treat trigger points, acupoints, fibrous tissue and to help lengthen key areas.

 They are available for purchase online quite easily.
 They come in various shapes and stones.
 I prefer this shape, just get what you are attracted to for the stone.